LuckyJimJD/Recipes/Baking/Challah.md

 # Challah

+##### Makes 1

 ## Ingredients

-#### Makes 2 loaves

-### Dough

-* 1.5 tablespoons active dry yeast
+* 2.5 teaspoons active dry yeast
-* 398 grams lukewarm water
+* 200 grams lukewarm water
-* 180 grams + 1 tblsp sugar
+* 90 grams + 1/2 tblsp sugar
-* ½ cup vegetable oil
+* 1/4 cup vegetable oil
-* 4 large eggs
+* 2 large eggs, plus one for egg wash
-* 1 tablespoon salt
+* 1/22 tablespoon salt
-* 900 grams all-purpose flour
+* 450 grams all-purpose flour

-### Topping

-* 1 egg
 * Poppy and/or sesame seeds

 ## Directions

-1. In a large bowl, dissolve yeast and 1 tablespoon sugar in 398 grams lukewarm water.
+1. In a large bowl, dissolve yeast and 1/2 tablespoon sugar in 200 g water.
-2. Whisk oil into yeast, then beat in 4 eggs, one at a time, with remaining sugar and salt.
+2. Whisk oil into yeast, then beat in 2 eggs, one at a time, with remaining sugar and salt.
 Gradually add flour.
-When dough holds together, it is ready for kneading.
-(You can also use a mixer with a dough hook for both mixing and kneading.)
+When dough holds together, knead by hand or for 3-4 minutes with stand mixer & dough hook on speed 2.
 3. Turn dough onto a floured surface and knead until smooth.
 Clean out bowl and grease it, then return dough to bowl.
 Cover with plastic wrap, and let rise in a warm place for 1 hour, until almost doubled in size.
 4. Punch down dough, cover and let rise again in a warm place for another half-hour.
-5. Divide dough & braid.
-Place loaves on lined baking sheet, and let rise for another hour.
+5. Braid challah, place on a lined baking sheet, and let rise for another hour.
 6. Preheat oven to 375 degrees.
-7. Brush loaves with egg wash and sprinkle with seeds.
+7. Brush challah with egg wash and sprinkle with seeds.
 8. Bake in middle of oven for 35 to 40 minutes, or until golden.
 9. Place on rack to cool.

-##### Note: Loaves may be frozen after braiding.
+##### Note: Challah may be frozen after braiding.
 Remove from freezer 5 hours before baking.

 \columnbreak

 # Sourdough Challah

+##### Makes 1

 ## Ingredients